Records: Grandmother bought guns for teen prior to homicide

 Months earlier, according to court records, neighbors filed a restraining order against the family after Mora allegedly pointed a gun at them.

-It is unclear if either gun used in those incidents was bought for Mora by Trujillo.
+It is unclear if either gun used in those incidents was bought for Mora by Alberta Trujillo.

 Albuquerque police spokeswoman Rebecca Atkins said detectives recovered a gun after the homicide, but they are awaiting the results of ballistics tests to confirm if it is the weapon used in the killing.